-Total assets and deferred outflows grew by \$14.8 million or 7.38%.
+Total assets and deferred outflows grew by \$17.2 million or 7.99%.
 Additions to capital assets, including work on the Capital Improvements Program (CIP), developer contributions, and other asset acquisitions were significant contributors to the overall increase.
-Additionally, restricted assets related to debt service increased by \$56,152, or 15.18%.
+Additionally, restricted assets related to debt service increased by \$65,478, or 15.37%.

-Total net position increased \$15.8 million.
-This increase is attributable to three areas of the Commission's business: 1) Operating income of approximately \$6.0 million.
-2) Non-operating income of approximately \$2.7 million.
-3) Contributed capital of \$7.1 million recognized during the fiscal year.
-Unrestricted net position increased by \$9.7 million.
+Total net position increased \$18.8 million.
+This increase is attributable to three areas of the Commission's business: 1) Operating income of approximately \$6.9 million - driven mainly by an increase in active customers along with the retail rate increases as described previously in the "Financial Highlights" section.
+2) Non-operating income of approximately \$5.2 million - driven by two main factors: increased interest income in a relatively elevated interest rate environment, and an increase in Water and Sewer Capital Facility Charges due to developers "locking in" fiscal year 2024 rates before an increase in these rates went into effect.
+3) Contributed capital of \$6.7 million recognized during the fiscal year - driven by developer contributions of water and sewer systems, plus over \$700k recognized related to a SCIIP/ARPA grant related to the Batesburg-Leesville Water Main Extension and Tank project.
+Unrestricted net position increased by \$2.6 million.

-JOINT MUNICIPAL WATER AND SEWER COMMISSION MANAGEMENT'S DISCUSSION AND ANALYSIS JUNE 30, 2023
+JOINT MUNICIPAL WATER AND SEWER COMMISSION MANAGEMENT'S DISCUSSION AND ANALYSIS JUNE 30, 2024

-(WITH COMPARATIVE TOTALS FOR JUNE 30, 2022, and 2021)
+(WITH COMPARATIVE TOTALS FOR JUNE 30, 2023, and 2022)